Common Birth Injuries in Florida

-At Freidin Brown, P.A., our Miami lawyers have earned national recognition for our ability to prevail in a range of challenging injury cases, including those involving all types of avoidable birth injuries.
+At Freidin Brown, P.A., our Florida lawyers have earned national recognition for our ability to prevail in a range of challenging injury cases, including those involving all types of avoidable birth injuries.
 Over the years, our firm has leveraged more than a century of combined experience to help families protect their rights when taking on negligent health care providers and hospitals in their legal battles, and have succeeded in recovering millions of dollars on their behalves.

 Due to our extensive experience and record of success, we’ve cultivated a great deal of insight into the challenging medical and legal aspects of medical malpractice and birth injury cases.
 We’ve also come to know and understand the many challenges families face, as well as some of the most common birth injuries that make up these claims.
 Below, we discuss a few of the most common birth injuries in Florida according to statistics from the U.S. Centers for Disease Control and Prevention (CDC):